jecki/DHParser/documentation_src/manuals/04_compile.rst

    >>> ast.stage = 'json'
    >>> source_stages = {'json': ast}

+It may appear odd that the stage of the ast-tree is named "json".
+However, once the ``data``-field is set in the root-node, the ``stage``-field indicates the stage of the data and not the tree, any more.

 Now let's define the "pretty-print"-compilation function and the respective junction::

    >>> import json